-If you don’t have copies of these documents, there is a photocopier in the Samut Prakan Immigration building on the second floor.
-Copies are 3 baht each.
+If you don’t have copies of these documents, there is a photocopier at most Thai immigration offices throughout the country.

-The TM.28 and TM.30 forms are also available at the office.
-But I’d print and fill them out ahead of time.
+The TM.28 and TM.30 forms are also available at the office, but you should print and fill them out ahead of time.

 How to Change Your Address

-I’ll walk you through the same exact process I went through, so when you get to Samut Prakan Immigration, you’ll feel confident enough to go through the process.
+I’ll walk you through the same exact process I went through, so when you get to you’re local Thai immigration office, you’ll feel confident enough to go through the process.

 Filling in Your TM Forms

 - Written at: This means where you are right now, filing in the form.
-I’d put Samut Prakan to play it safe.
-Also add the date you are notifying immigration of your address change.
+Put the province name to play it safe.
+Also, add the date you are notifying Thai immigration of your address change.

 - Your present address: This is for your new address.
-In other words, where you’re moving to, not where you’re moving from, even if you still live there.
+In other words, where you’re moving to, not where you’re moving from.

-- Notifying local police: You’ll only have to notify your local police department of your address change if there’s no immigration office nearby.
+- Notifying local police: You’ll only have to notify your local police department of your address change if there are no Thai immigration offices nearby.

 - Notifying immigration for short-term stays: You won’t have to worry about this section as well.
-Hotel managers and the like are supposed to notify Thailand immigration if you stay at there place for more than 24 hours.
+Hotel managers and the like are supposed to notify Thai immigration if you stay at their place for more than 24 hours.

 - Immigration officer’s section: Don’t touch this section.
 This is for the immigration officer to complete.
 After you’ve completed the process, the immigration officer will give this section back to you.
 Don’t lose it.
 If they haven’t done so, ask them to fold and staple it to the last page in your passport.